 He glanced around the room, looking for his Glocks.

 The Albert-Thing kept taunting him.
 “All those people you killed.
-Women..
-Children..
-You were one sick bitch.
+Women… Children… You were one sick bitch.
 Now, you want to play this ‘Joe Hero’ bullshit?
 Sorry, boy… that’s not the way it works.”
 He slowly walked over and leaned on the couch.
 “You think helping keep the kid away from me is going to redeem yourself in His eyes?
-Sorry Partner.
-That ain’t the way it works.”
+Sorry Partner, The Almighty stopped using the points system after the Roman’s killed his kid.”

-Nolan stared at Albert’s bloodshot eyes as he took another gulp of brandy.
-The left hand fidgeted along the cold wood floor, until his fingers brushed along the semiautomatic’s Black Polymer grip.
+Nolan stared at Albert’s bloodshot eyes as he took another gulp of scotch.
+The left hand fidgeted along the cold wood floor, until his fingers brushed along the semi-automatic’s black polymer grip.

-“Here’s the deal.
+“Here’s the deal, Fucko.
 You’re done.
 There’s no amount of shit you can do to change your fate.
 You’re ours.
 Whether it’s tonight, tomorrow, or ten years from now, you’re gonna be with us in the pit.”

 He tossed the snifter over his shoulder, shattering it on the wall.